-Play Therapists are health professionals who use play to minimise the anxiety, stress and trauma associated with being in Hospital.
+A core part of the Women’s & Children’s Hospital Foundation’s Arts in Health program is to give children access to play – through the funding Play Therapy throughout the Hospital.
+Play Therapists are amazing health professionals who work closely with young patients and their families to minimise their anxiety, stress and trauma associated with being unwell and in hospital.
+At your Hospital there is a team of 11 Play Therapists.
 Their role is to provide a positive and happy environment where patients are free to express their feelings through play.
 Each child is nurtured and supported as an individual with Play Therapists taking into consideration their unique needs, interests, cultural values and developmental abilities.

 “Medical research shows that distraction and support through Play Therapy can help children understand and cope better with illness, surgery, medical treatments and hospitalisation.
 Play Therapists help children to feel less anxious and provide an opportunity for the child to make choices and have a sense of control.
 Play Therapy time is one of the few times in hospital where kids get to make their own decisions.
 In hospital, treatment is often managed and directed by adult medical clinicians who direct when and how things will happen – whereas PLAY is the time that the young patients get to choose what they want to do and take charge,” Jill Newman, Arts in Health Manager, WCH Foundation.